JimTyrrell/ABCs/Week #001 - A/Affordances and Signifiers.md

 # The ABCs of Software UX - A

 ## The Quote This Week
-> Everything created by man/woman-kind is designed, thus, by the transitive property all software is designed.
+> Everything created by humans is designed, software as a subset of everything, is therefore always designed.
 > The Designatic

 ### The Topic